How to Deal With Depression: 11 Easy Ways Really Work

 You can also form a connection with a support group.
 The support group can be a group of people that have also suffered from depression or an online community that can help you deal with it.

-When the body is under stress, it produces an excess amount of cortisol.
+When the body is under stress, it produces excess cortisol.
 Although this hormone helps alleviate your stress in the short term, cortisol in your system can also trigger depression.

-For some people, it feels impossible to fall asleep, while for some others, it is exhausting to get out of bed each morning.
+For some people, it feels impossible to fall asleep, while for others, getting out of bed each morning is exhausting.
 Finding ways to improve the quality of your sleep can help you deal with your depression.

 Good sleep routines you can practice include: